Best-selling electric cars, registrations year 2022

-In the 2022 in Italy throughout the have been sold / registered 49,536 electric cars.
-Cars on tap EV despite the incentives are struggling to grow in our country and there energy crisis it slowed down the thrust.
-In fact, compared to 2021 there has been a sharp decrease, compared to 67,533 of 2021.
+In the 2022 in Italy they have been sold / registered 49,536 electric cars.
+Cars on tap EV, despite the incentivesare struggling to grow in our country and there energy crisis he slowed down the thrust.
+In fact there was a sharp decrease compared to 2021, which he had recorded instead 67,533 unit.
 The share has also dropped from 4.4% to 3.7% of the total.
-As for the best-selling models the Fiat 500e leads the standings in front of the little one smart ForTwo and the Tesla Model Y
+As for the best-selling models, the Fiat 500e leads the standings in front of the little one smart ForTwo and to Tesla Model Y

 Best-selling electric cars by 2022

-The best-selling car in Italy in 2022 and the Electric Fiat 500e with 6,285 units registeredin front of smart ForTwo and the Tesla Model Y.
+The best-selling car in Italy in 2022 and the Electric Fiat 500e with 6,285 units registeredin front of smart ForTwo and to Tesla Model Y. 2022 has confirmed the leadership of the Italian electric car, which in two years has been purchased by over 100,000 motorists in Europe.
+Also Abarth recently unveiled its first all-electric car.

 |POS.